What You Need To Know Before Buying A Home ‘As-Is’

 “Other times the house is in good condition, and it’s an estate, so the executor may just want to sell the home and move on with as little hassle as possible,” Messenger says.

 When buying a house as-is, how can you be sure you’re getting a deal and not a dud?
-Rocket Homes® broker Rosanna Rivera shares what you need to know before buying a home as-is.
+Rocket Homes℠ broker Rosanna Rivera shares what you need to know and what you need to do before buying a home as-is.

 Insist On A Home Inspection

-When buying a house as-is, a home inspector is your friend.
-Getting a home inspection is an important part of any home buying, especially when you’re buying a home as-is.
+A home inspection is an important part of any home purchase, especially when you’re buying a home as-is.
 “Every single home buyer in America should obtain a home inspection before buying a home,” says Rivera.
 “Not only is a home inspection a crucial element, but as any real estate agent will tell you, it offers disclosures that an agent can’t provide.”

 Check out our home inspection checklist to make sure that you review all potential repairs before buying a house.